hk-technology3037/Docker-Install/README.md

 Docker install in kali linux

-1:- install kali linux and use this comands
+1:- install kali linux and use this comands For RDP access
   -  sudo apt-get install xrdp
   -  sudo systemctl enable xrdp
   -  sudo systemctl start xrdp
-  -  sudo apt-get install leafpad

 2:- Use this comands to install Docker in kalilinux